sbesada/java.math.numerical.library/README.md

+# java.math.numerical.library

-# Math Library is a java math computational calculator library based on numerical methods
+This library is based on numerical methods

 Math library features: